lukaszkups/lukaszkups.net/contents/notes--list/list/2020-10-02-how-i-ve-made-my-first-indie-game.md

 Turned out, that one of my friends has reached the critical point after which he has started receiving more points after each move than he was losing.
 I had to think over the game rules and how player can receive bonus clicks.
 That was also the inspiration to add a square entity to the game that will spawn from time to time and make you loss 5 clicks on accidental boink 😉.

+Game is still in active development, and I have planned to add at least 2 new features to it.

 ## Ending words

 I've really enjoyed working with Construct 3.
-It was also a refreshing experience after working full-time with Vue.js and [Lem](https://lem.pub) in my spare time.
+It was also a refreshing experience after working full-time (and in spare time) with Vue.js/Node.js/Node-webkit/JavaScript.

-I'm pretty sure that I'm gonna keep making some small games as a reset from *serious* development and in the end will buy a full <strike>version</strike> license for Construct 😎
+I'm pretty sure that I'm gonna keep making some small games as a reset from *serious* development and in the end will buy a full <strike>version</strike> license for Construct 😎 (as it is a subscription-based software).

 If you ever wanted to create a game, [Construct 3](https://construct.net) is really a good choice to begin with.
 It has really clean interface and whole workflow is very intuitive.